 Abolition of the vehicle tax disc

-From 1 October 2014 you will no longer have to display the paper tax disc on a vehicle windscreen.
-You will still need to pay vehicle tax and Driver and Vehicle Licensing Agency (DVLA) will hold a digital record.
+You no longer have to display the paper tax disc on a vehicle windscreen.
+You still need to pay vehicle tax and the Driver and Vehicle Licensing Agency (DVLA) will hold a record on computer.

 What does this mean for me?

-If you have any remaining months left on your current paper tax disc from 1 October 2014, you can either remove the tax disc from your vehicle or display the disc until it expires.
+If you have any remaining months left on your current paper tax disc, you can either remove the tax disc from your vehicle or display the disc until it expires.

 Changes when buying a vehicle

-From 1 October 2014, when you buy a vehicle, the vehicle tax will no longer be transferred with the vehicle:
+When you buy a vehicle, the vehicle tax is no longer transferred with the vehicle:

 - you will need to get your new vehicle taxed before you can use it